-Questionnaires and surveys concerning information and statistics about the University must be channeled through the Office of Institutional Research and Assessment (OIRA), which will ensure that the appropriate offices respond and will undertake review of the questionnaires as necessary.
-Since many of these questionnaires must be forwarded to the central staff in Albany for official submission by the State University, accuracy is essential.
+Data requests/submissions concerning information and statistics about the University must be channeled through the Office of Institutional Research (OIR), which will ensure that the appropriate offices respond and will undertake review of the data as necessary.
+Since many of these data elements must be forwarded to the central staff in Albany for official submission by the State University, accuracy is essential.
 The purpose of this procedure is to avoid both inconsistencies in general University statistics and conflicting statements from different units within the total University.
-OIRA also provides assistance in designing and administering surveys to University students, faculty and staff for a variety of planning and assessment purposes.

-OIRA produces official statistics about the university (student headcounts, majors, faculty, credit hours, retention/graduation rates, etc.) on its website, https://www.binghamton.edu/offices/oir/index.html.
-If you do not find the data you need, you can log a data request by clicking the "Data Request Form" menu option on OIRA's home page.
-OIRA also produces ad-hoc analyses and reports addressing a variety of issues related to University planning and effectiveness.
+OIR produces official statistics about the university (student headcounts, majors, faculty, credit hours, retention/graduation rates, etc.) on its website.
+If you do not find the data you need, you can log a data request by clicking the "Data Request Form" menu option on OIR's home page.